pzczxs/NaiveBayes/README.md

 Despite apparently over-simplifier assumptions, NB classifier works quite well in many complex real-world applications, such as text classification, keyphrase extraction, medical diagnosis.
 This paradox is explained by Zhang that true reason for its competitive performance in classification lies in the dependence distribution [4].
 In more details, how the local dependence of a feature distributes in each category, evenly or unevenly, and how the local dependencies of all features work together, consistently (supporting a certain category) or inconsistently (cancelling each other out), plays a crucial role.

 As one of the most efficient inductive learning algorithms, NB classifier is often used as a baseline in text classification because it is fast and easy to implement.
 Moreover, with appropriate pre-processing, it is competitive with more advanced methods including support vector machines (SVMs) [2].
 However, classical NB classifier, as standardly presented, is not fully Bayesian.
 At least not in the sense that a posterior distribution over parameters is estimated from training documents and then used for predictive inference for new document.
+Therefore, several fully Bayesian NB classifiers were proposed in [5].
+This is a launch for the distribution of the source code from our paper [5].

 1.2.
 News, Comments, and Bug Reports.
 ===========